vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - If a change in the open interest causes the liquidity demand estimate to change, then fee factor is correctly recalculated.  (<a name="0042-LIQF-006" href="#0042-LIQF-006">0042-LIQF-006</a>)
 - If passage of time causes the liquidity demand estimate to change, the fee factor is correctly recalculated.  (<a name="0042-LIQF-007" href="#0042-LIQF-007">0042-LIQF-007</a>)

-### CHANGE OF NETWORK PARAMETERS
+### CHANGE OF NETWORK PARAMETERS TESTS

 - Change of network parameter "market.liquidityProvision.minLpStakeQuantumMultiple" will change the multiplier of the asset quantum that sets the minimum LP commitment amount.
 If `market.liquidityProvision.minLpStakeQuantumMultiple` is changed then no LP orders that have already been submitted are affected.
 However any new submissions or amendments must respect the new amount and those not meeting the new minimum will be rejected. (<a name="0042-LIQF-021" href="#0042-LIQF-021">0042-LIQF-021</a>)
 - Change of network parameter "market.value.windowLength" will affect equity-like share calculations from the next block.
 Decreasing it so that the current period is already longer then the new parameter value will end it immediately and the next period will have the length specified by the updated parameter.
 Increasing it will lengthen the current period up to the the length specified by the updated parameter. (<a name="0042-LIQF-022" href="#0042-LIQF-022">0042-LIQF-022</a>)

 ### SPLITTING FEES BETWEEN liquidity providers

-- [ ] The examples provided result in the given outcomes.  (<a name="0042-LIQF-008" href="#0042-LIQF-008">0042-LIQF-008</a>)
+- The examples provided result in the given outcomes.  (<a name="0042-LIQF-008" href="#0042-LIQF-008">0042-LIQF-008</a>)
-- [ ] The total amount of liquidity fee distributed is equal to the most recent `liquidity-fee-factor` x `notional-value-of-all-trades` (<a name="0042-LIQF-011" href="#0042-LIQF-011">0042-LIQF-011</a>)
+- The total amount of liquidity fee distributed is equal to the most recent `liquidity-fee-factor` x `notional-value-of-all-trades` (<a name="0042-LIQF-011" href="#0042-LIQF-011">0042-LIQF-011</a>)
-- [ ] Liquidity providers with a commitment of 0 will not receive a share ot the fees (<a name="0042-LIQF-012" href="#0042-LIQF-012">0042-LIQF-012</a>)
+- Liquidity providers with a commitment of 0 will not receive a share ot the fees (<a name="0042-LIQF-012" href="#0042-LIQF-012">0042-LIQF-012</a>)
-- [ ] If a market has `market.liquidity.providers.fee.distributionTimeStep` set to more than `0` and such market settles then the fees are distributed as part of the settlement process, see [market lifecycle](./0043-MKTL-market_lifecycle.md).
+- If a market has `market.liquidity.providers.fee.distributionTimeStep` set to more than `0` and such market settles then the fees are distributed as part of the settlement process, see [market lifecycle](./0043-MKTL-market_lifecycle.md).
 Any settled market has zero balances in all the LP fee accounts. (<a name="0042-LIQF-014" href="#0042-LIQF-014">0042-LIQF-014</a>)
-- [ ] All liquidity providers with `average fraction of liquidity provided by committed LP > 0` in the market receive a greater than zero amount of liquidity fee.
+- All liquidity providers with `average fraction of liquidity provided by committed LP > 0` in the market receive a greater than zero amount of liquidity fee.
 The only exception is if a non-zero amount is rounded to zero due to integer representation. (<a name="0042-LIQF-015" href="#0042-LIQF-015">0042-LIQF-015</a>)

 ### API

-- [ ] Equity-like share of each active LP can be obtained via the API (<a name="0042-LIQF-016" href="#0042-LIQF-016">0042-LIQF-016</a>)
+- Equity-like share of each active LP can be obtained via the API (<a name="0042-LIQF-016" href="#0042-LIQF-016">0042-LIQF-016</a>)
-- [ ] Liquidity score of each active LP can be obtained via the API (<a name="0042-LIQF-017" href="#0042-LIQF-017">0042-LIQF-017</a>)
+- Liquidity score of each active LP can be obtained via the API (<a name="0042-LIQF-017" href="#0042-LIQF-017">0042-LIQF-017</a>)

 ### Distribution

-- [ ] If `market.liquidity.providers.fee.distributionTimeStep > 0` and an LP submits a new liquidity commitment halfway through the distribution step then they receive roughly 1/2 the fee income compared with the next epoch when they maintain their commitment and that sees the same trade value. (<a name="0042-LIQF-018" href="#0042-LIQF-018">0042-LIQF-018</a>)
+- If `market.liquidity.providers.fee.distributionTimeStep > 0` and an LP submits a new liquidity commitment halfway through the distribution step then they receive roughly 1/2 the fee income compared with the next epoch when they maintain their commitment and that sees the same trade value. (<a name="0042-LIQF-018" href="#0042-LIQF-018">0042-LIQF-018</a>)